Canada Council for the Arts and Manitoba Hydro’s

 Marketing Support

-MAN will be providing poster and social media graphics and run radio ads on NCI radio to help communities spread the word.
+MAN will provide posters and social media graphics and run radio ads on NCI radio to help communities spread the word.

 Future Touring Artists

-2024 featured artist will be Anishinaabe country singer Gator Beaulieu from Sandy Bay Ojibway First Nation and Ebb and Flow First Nation.
-We are so proud of Beaulieu’s success being a 2019 Indigenous emerging artist mentorship program alumni
+The 2024 featured artist will be Anishinaabe country singer Gator Beaulieu from Sandy Bay Ojibway First Nation and Ebb and Flow First Nation.
+We are so proud of Beaulieu’s success being a 2019 Indigenous emerging artist mentorship program alumni.

-Concerts to Indigenous communities will be free and we ask that the community provide accommodations for the artists.
+Concerts for Indigenous communities will be free and we ask that the community provide accommodations for the artists.
 While we ask for a $500 contribution plus provision of accommodations from MAN member communities.
-The concerts will provide a wide range of music styles, entertainment, and experiences.
+The concerts will offer a wide range of music styles, entertainment, and experiences.

 Each concert is valued at $3,500 CDN.